jackd68ed/dict-to-dataclass/README.md

 <Number.TWO: 2>
 ```

+The value in the dictionary should be the name of the Enum value as a string.
+If the value is not found, an `EnumValueNotFoundError` is raised.

 ### Custom converters

 If you need to convert a dictionary value that isn't covered by the defaults, you can pass in a converter function using `field_from_dict`'s `converter` parameter: